barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 The Consent is stored in the bank’s systems.
 Every time the TPP makes a call on behalf of the Customer, it references the Consent as "proof".
 The bank provides a mechanism for the Customer to revoke the Consent at any time prior to expiration.
+This "breaks the contract" and prevents the TPP from any further calls on behalf of the the Customer.

 ### ASPSP

-In PSD2-speak a bank has the ceremonial title Account Servicing Payment Services Provider.
+In PSD2-speak a bank has the ceremonial title Account Servicing Payment Services Provider (ASPSP).
-The reason is that PSD2 covers not just banks but a wider range of deposit-holding organisations, like [building societies][26] in the UK.
+The reason they did not go for the term "bank" is that PSD2 covers not just banks but a wider range of deposit-holding organisations, like [building societies][26] in the UK.

-The ASPSPs are responsible for implementing and enforcing the 3 key OpenBanking features.
+The ASPSPs are responsible for implementing and enforcing the 3 key OpenBanking features: APIs, Security and Consent Capture.

 #### 1. APIs